Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 PARTITION BY COLUMN;
 ```

-We have re-defined our foreign table to include a <b>PATHPATTERN</b> clause.
-When looking at historical data by date, this allows us to read only the files we need!
+We’ve redefined our foreign table to include a __PATHPATTERN__ element.
+When reviewing historical data by date, this allows us to read only the files we need.

-Now let's re-create our user-friendly view that allows for this path filtering...
+Now, let’s recreate our user-friendly view that allows for this path filtering.
+As discussed above, database views allow us to abstract away the underlying complexity.
+In this case, we are mapping an object path to columns, so when users use these columns as filter values, VantageCloud Lake will automatically minimize data transfer.

 ```sql